Belkin: Products

+Belkin markets a range of cables for electronic devices, including charging cables, data cables, audio/video cables, cable adapters, and network cables.

+At its 1983 founding, Belkin focused on cables and connectors for printers and modems.
+In 1984 its Hamlet cable was the first to connect the Apple IIc computer's serial port to Centronics port printers.
+In the 1990s it prioritized surge protectors and USB-based products.
+In 2008, Belkin pivoted toward smartphone usage and designed new products for the smartphone accessory market.

 Belkin produced its first stereo cables and speaker wiring in 2002.
 It markets audio products that are compatible with new technology and devices, including digital audio adapters, speakers and headphones.
 At CES 2019, Belkin announced the company's first headphones line, RockStar, for iPhone and Android devices.
 The first of the line provided headphones that are attachable to an iPhone Lightning port.
 In 2020, Belkin released the Soundform True Wireless Earbuds and its first speaker, the Soundform Elite Hi-Fi Smart Speaker.
-The Soundform Elite, created in partnership with Devialet.
+The Soundform Elite was created in partnership with Devialet.
 The speaker was named Best Smart Speaker on Rolling Stone's Top Product Essentials of 2020.
+In 2023, Belkin announced the SoundForm Inspire headphones and the SoundForm Adapt headphones.
+With the SoundForm Inspire, Belkin sourced feedback from children to engineer a design specifically suited to kids.
+Both headsets include wireless Bluetooth and USB-C connectivity.

-Belkin also sells wall chargers, car chargers, charging stations, power banks, surge protectors, power strips, and wireless chargers for smartphones, tablets, smart watches, laptops, computers and other electronic devices.
+Belkin also sells wall chargers, car chargers, charging stations, power banks, surge protectors, power strips, and wireless chargers for smartphones, tablets, smartwatches, laptops, computers, and other electronic devices.

-Belkin markets a range of cables for electronic devices, including charging cables, data cables, audio/video cables, cable adapters and network cables.
-In its inception, Belkin focused on cables and connectors for device pairings that were not easily available in the 1980s.
-It released the Hamlet cable, which connected the Apple IIc computer to non-Apple printers, in 1983.
 In 2016, Belkin released an iPhone-compatible adapter for simultaneous iPhone charging and headphone use.

-Belkin markets smart home automation products, including smart Wi-Fi light switches and plugs compatible with Google Assistant, Google Home, Nest and Apple Homekit, through its WeMo brand and water monitoring devices through its Phyn brand.

-In 2020, Belkin announced the launch of a health and wellness line of products such as facemasks and electronic screen cleaning wipes.
+Belkin produced the world's first third-party MagSafe accessory.
+In 2023, Belkin launched the BoostCharge Pro 3-in-1 Wireless Charging Pad with Qi2 and the BoostCharge Convertible Qi2 Wireless pad to stand.
+Smart circuitry detects the connected device for charging, while universal charging protocols such as USB-C, MagSafe, and Qi2 offer widespread compatibility.
+With Qi2, supported iPhones will be able to charge at up to 15W without Apple's specific MagSafe charging equipment.

+Belkin produces secure KVM switches government-regulated certifications, designed to protect government and private enterprise data.

+Belkin also produces device protection products under the Screenforce name.
+In 2023, the UltraGlass 2 was made available for sale.

+Future Venture launched its first products in 2024, the Auto-Tracking Stand Pro, and the Battery Holder for Apple Vision Pro.